-After the long bouts of testing that I did for this week's Burger Lab post on french fries, a thought struck me this morning, and was later asked by Serious Eats member rps in the comments section of that post: How would the boil in acidified water affect the outcome of potato chips?
+After the long bouts of testing that I did for this week's Burger Lab post on french fries, a thought struck me this morning: How would the boil in acidified water affect the outcome of potato chips?

 For a quick recap, today's fry post talks about how by first boiling potatoes in acidified water, you strengthen the pectin in the cell walls so that you can fully cook the potato and release its starches without it falling apart on you.
 A corollary to this is that by first boiling the potatoes, you wash away a lot of the excess sugar and starch from the fries, helping them keep a nice light gold color as the fry.

 To figure out how this applies to chips, there was really only one way to do it.
 So I sliced a potato on my mandoline, and heated up the wok.

 For the first batch of chips, I sliced the potatoes into a bowl of cold water, briefly rinsed excess starch off their surface, then deep fried them in 350 degree oil until crisp.

 As you can see, they browned considerably.
 They had the flavor of the "kettle" style chips that you see in the fancy looking packaging.
 To my palate, these taste slightly bitter and burnt.
 I much prefer the cleaner flavor of the thinner, blond-colored chips from brands like Lays, Wise or Utts (I.E. the cheap-o ones).